PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Test Harness/README.md

   * *JSON* \- enter your JSON request text here.
 Send your request using the play icon {playIcon}.
 Save a request using the disk icon.
 Record a scenario (a sequence of requests) using the microphone icon.
 Use the calendar ![](/img/fa/calendar.png) icon to easily populate any date fields with the JSON request that you wish to send.
   * *Inspector* \- shows sent requests (in green), received responses (in blue) and asynchronous message received (in orange).
   * *Stage selector menu* \- the drop down menu in the top left of the screen allows you to select whether you are connecting to the preview or live stage of you game.
-  * *Debugger* \- Allows debugging the Cloud Code attached to your requests.
-Tutorial can be found [here](/Documentation/Test Harness/Debugger.md).
+  * *Debugger* \- Allow you to debug your Cloud Code which is attached to your requests.
+Click [here](/Documentation/Test Harness/Debugger.md) to go to the GameSparks Debugger tutorial.

-<q>**Note:** If you have selected an event which has Cloud Code attached to it, the Debugger will automatically appear only when you run the event!</q>
+<q>**Seeing Debugger!** The Debugger is not always in view.
+If you have selected an event which has Cloud Code attached to it, the Debugger will automatically appear but only when you run the event.</q>

 When you first access the Test Harness page within the Developer Portal it will establish a session with the GameSparks platform and you will see a session id in the *Connection* section.
 At this point the Test Harness is connected to GameSparks but no player is currently authenticated within this session.
 The initial connection handshaking methods are shown in the *Inspector* section.